astral-matrix/markup-to-pdf/README.md

 For convenience, an ENV install script is provided:
 "install.sh" installs and configure the frontend and backend ENVs and imports.

 NOTE: the "start.sh" script will launch both the backend and frontend services in the background, but processes will have to be manually killed.
-Thus this script is not recommended.
+Thus this script is NOT RECOMMENDED.
 Instead, to keep things simple, run the python server start command and node server start commands in separate terminal windows.

 1. Make sure the install script is executable: